SEB-9-BH/intro-to-full-stack-development/frameworks-and-libraries/README.md

 ### Opinionated

-Opinionated frameworks encourage or enforce a particular way of doing things the framework prescribes.
+Opinionated frameworks encourage or enforce a particular way of doing things as dictated by the framework.
 Put another way, they prefer ***conventions*** over ***configuration***.
 There are a few advantages to this approach.

 - **Rapid development**: Setup and configuration are typically minimized.
 Apps can be built from the start with sensible defaults configured, making it easier to start a project.
-- **Consistency**: Developers have fewer decisions due to enforced conventions.
+- **Consistency**: Developers have fewer decisions to make due to enforced conventions.
 This can make it easier for multiple developers to work together on teams or get onboarded to work more quickly.
 - **Best practices**: App configuration can be complicated and error-prone - opinionated frameworks try to do that work so you don't have to.
 - **Debugging**: Because there is less customization, developers are less likely to encounter unique errors.